benlue/newsql/README.md

     newsql.insert('colName', document, function(err, docKey) {
     });

-For all CRUD operations, please refer to the [API](#newsqlAPI) section for details.
+For all CRUD operations, please refer to the [APIs](#newsqlAPI) section for details.

 Underneath **newsql** is a relational database (mySQL), so you can get all the benefits of relational databases.
 You can even use SQL statements directly if you want.
 Also, a plethora of DBMS clients or management tools will be at your disposal.

 <a name="sqlDev"></a>
 ## For SQL Developers
 If you're SQL developers, guess you will be thrilled to be able to save data not pre-defined in your schema.
 Far too often we have to adjust a table schema just because we came across a new data instance which has a property we don't know how to fit into the existing schema.
 Now you can take those surprizing data instances without bothering to modify the schema.
 With **newsql**, you can still have everything in control but allow some flexibilities in your design.
-Below we'll touch the issues of managing tables, and CRUD operations will be explained in the [API](#newsqlAPI) section.
+Below we'll touch the issues of managing tables, and CRUD operations will be explained in the [APIs](#newsqlAPI) section.

 You can use **newsql** to crerate a table right inside your program as: